What is tuberculosis?

 - who have never had a TB skin test.

-Recommendations for skin testing in children, from the American Academy of Pediatrics are as follows:
+Recommendations for skin testing in children, from the American Academy of Pediatrics (AAP) are as follows:

-- If the child is thought to have been exposed in the last 5 years.
+- If the child is thought to have been exposed in the last five years.

-- If the child has an x-ray that looks like TB.
+- If the child has an x-ray that indicates possible TB.

 - If the child has any symptoms of TB.

 - A child who is coming from countries where TB is prevalent.

 - Children with HIV.

 Testing every 2 to 3 years: